This policy applies to all non-faculty, benefits-eligible employees new to the University of Nebraska at Omaha.

 - Show a continuing interest in the new employee.

-Towards the end of the 180 days the supervisor will conduct an end of probationary period formal evaluation.
-There should be no surprises in this evaluation as there should have been periodic feedback provided to the employee throughout this period.
+Towards the end of the 180 days, the supervisor will conduct an end of probationary period formal evaluation for all non-faculty benefits-eligible employees – Office/Service and Managerial/Professional.
+There should be NO surprises in this evaluation as there should have been periodic feedback provided to the employee throughout this period.
 The completed performance review is sent to Human Resources to be placed in the employee’s file.

 Extending the Probationary Period – by Exception Only

 The employee’s probationary period is not to be extended, except for extraordinary circumstances.
 Any extension is to be approved by Human Resources prior to the end of the probationary period and before it is communicated to the employee.
 The request is to be submitted to Human Resources in writing.
-If approved, a Personnel Action Form will be completed by the supervisor and submitted to Human Resources.
+If approved, a Personnel Action Form (PAF) will be completed by the supervisor and submitted to Human Resources stating the extended duration.